snowkidind/sovcube.run/README.md

 - CODE COSMETIC - Code Cleanup of GiveawayReserve Contract needed.
 - CODE COSMETIC - Code Cleanup of TimelockContract needed.
 - UI COSMETIC - Implement responsive design fitting for phones and tablets.
-- UI INFO - Add dynamic info from giveawayReserve contract and unlock info when entering amount in the timelocking amount field.
-- FUNCTIONALITY IDEAS - Determine if users also can add tokens the reserve contract balance, instead of the current "ownerOnly".
-If so, then change logic on tier advancement, so that the tiers reflect how many tokens have been donated to the Giveaway Reserve contract.
-- FUNCTIONALITY IDEAS - Determine what happens when we reach the final tier, and when the tokens in the Giveaway Reserve contract are used up.
-- TESTING - Test timelocking from several different wallets to see if gas usage changes.
+- CONTRACT TESTING - Test timelocking from several different wallets to see if gas usage changes.

 ### Order of actions when deploying the contracts for testing: